 Figure 1-1.
-Locations of the Landfill and Community monitors in relation to the three SCAQMD sites that are used for regional comparisons.
+Locations of the Landfill and Community monitors in relation to the three SCAQMD PM10 sites and four MATES IV BC sites used for regional comparisons.
+Note that in MATES IV documentation, Los Angeles is referred to as "Central LA."